-A G visa is issued to individuals arriving in the United States for a conference sponsored by international organizations, such as the United Nations or the World Bank.
+A G visa is for individuals arriving in the United States to attend a conference sponsored by international organizations, such as the United Nations or World Bank.
 The G-1 is a diplomatic nonimmigrant visa for the principal representative of a foreign government at a United Nations Organization or an International Mission.

 What is a G-2 Visa?

-The G-2 visa is offered to diplomatic nonimmigrants who are accredited representatives of recognized foreign governments at a United Nations Organization or an International Mission.
+The G-2 visa is for diplomatic nonimmigrants who are accredited representatives of recognized foreign governments at a United Nations Organization or an International Mission.

 What is a G-3 Visa?

-A diplomatic nonimmigrant visa is offered to the representatives of unrecognized foreign governments at a United Nations Organization or an International Mission.
+A diplomatic nonimmigrant visa is for the representatives of unrecognized foreign governments at a United Nations Organization or an International Mission.

 What is a G-4 Visa?

-The G-4 visa is issued to employees of International Organizations such as The World Bank and the International Monetary Fund.
+The G-4 visa is for employees of International Organizations such as The World Bank and the International Monetary Fund.

 What is a G-5 Visa?

-This is a nonimmigrant visa permitting admission into the United States of attendants, servants, au pairs or personal employees of principal G visa holders.
+This is a nonimmigrant visa for admission into the United States by attendants, servants, au pairs or personal employees of principal G visa holders.
 A G-5 visa is valid for three years.

 Will my family also be granted admission to the United States?

-The spouse and children of a diplomatic A visa holder are also entitled to a visa.
+The spouse and children of a diplomatic A visa holder may receive a visa.
 There are some exceptions so please contact us for more information to see if you are eligible.